fitzgen/rust-conf-2019/slides.md

 ???

-* next, I explored ways to compose these rectangles by tiling them and varying the fill value across the individual rectangles within the tiling
+* have many rectangles --> compose via tiling
+    * vary darkness value for each rectangle

 ---